Stability and Minimax Optimality of Tangential Delaunay Complexes for Manifold Reconstruction: Some Technical Properties of the Statistical Model

 Jensen's inequality ensures that

 hence

-For the remaining term $E_{11}$, note that, when $(X,V)_{2:n}$ is fixed, is in fact a supremum of at most $N_1(u)$ processes, each of them being subGaussian with variance bounded by $16h^4N_1(u)$, according to a bounded difference inequality (see, e.g., Theorem 6.2 of \cite{Massart13} along with Section 2.3 of \cite{Massart13}).
-Hence a maximal inequality for subGaussian random variables (see Section 2.5 of \cite{Massart13}) ensures that
+For the term $E_{11}$, note that, when $(X_i,V_i)_{i=2, \hdots,n}$ is fixed, is in fact a supremum of at most $N_1(u)$ processes.
+According to the bounded difference inequality (see, e.g., Theorem 6.2 of \cite{Massart13}), each of these processes is subGaussian with variance bounded by $16h^4N_1(u)$ (see Theorem 2.1 of \cite{Massart13}).
+Hence a maximal inequality for subGaussian random variables (see Section 2.5, p.31, of \cite{Massart13}) ensures that